Republicans launch audit into Wisconsin licensing committee over backlog complaints

 DSPS has a roughly $47 million surplus, according to the Legislative Fiscal Bureau, but the Legislature controls how the department spends those funds and must approve increased staffing expenses.

+State Auditor Joe Chrisman said the audit will look at a number of factors, including staffing, state funding and the nature of delays contributing to the licensing backlog.

-Democratic members of the audit committee sent a letter Tuesday to their GOP colleagues warning that a DSPS audit could further exacerbate delays in the licensing and credentialing process.
+Democratic members of the audit committee, who voted against the audit, sent a letter Tuesday to their GOP colleagues warning that a DSPS audit could further exacerbate delays in the licensing and credentialing process.

 “We write today to raise concerns about the potential day-to-day consequences of your plan to conduct a professional license processing audit at the Department of Safety and Professional Services," the lawmakers wrote.